 Senior Eight-Man Match Play Team Competition

-ELIGIBILITY: Players must be an amateur, a member of the MPGA member club they are representing and have a current Handicap Index for 2017.
-Players must be at least 55 years of age as of the date of competition.
+ELIGIBILITY: Players must be an amateur, a member of the MPGA member club they are representing and have a current Handicap Index for 2018.
+Players must be at least 55 years of age during the calandar year of competition.
 If a player is a member of multiple MPGA member clubs that player can compete for only one senior 8-Man Team during the season.
 Captains or club designate must have access to E-mail during the season.